ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/getting-started.md

     * Press *Continue*, and then agree to the Android SDK and NDK License Terms to install everything

 ![Unity Hub Installs](UnityHubInstalls.png "Figure 1.
 Unity Hub Installs")

 ![Unity Hub Add Modules](unity-hub-add-modules.png "Figure 2.
 Unity Hub Add modules")

 ## Install Python
 In command or terminal prompt:
-1. Install python 3.7.9 (or a later 3.7), and pip 20.1.1 or later.
+1. Install Python 3.7.9 (or a later 3.7), and pip 20.1.1 or later.
 The official python installer can be found on: https://www.python.org/downloads/

 2. Ensure pip is installed by following the instructions for your operating system on this page: https://pip.pypa.io/en/stable/installation/

 # Without our pre-built assets